 Ranua Wildlife Park

 The Ranua Wildlife Park is an attraction in Ranua, about an hour north of Rovaniemi.
 The Ranua Wildlife Park features animals found among or near the Arctic Circle.
-And since it can be difficult finding these animals when you’re visiting Rovaniemi in winter, the best way to experience them is at the Ranua Park.
+And since it can be difficult finding these animals when you’re visiting Rovaniemi in winter, one way to experience them is at Ranua Park.

 For those with a car, the Ranua Zoo can be easily visited via a 1-hour drive from Rovaniemi to Ranua.
 However, arranging a tour via local companies such as Christmas House Safaris is a way to avoid the often unpredictable weather that can occur in Lapland in winter.
 Our drive out to the Ranua zoo was uneventful during the dim daylight of December.
 However, our trip home was dark with air filled with blowing snow and near-whiteout conditions.